These Gluten Free Peanut Butter Blossoms are a perfect treat for any occasion

 - 24 chocolate kisses

-In a large mixing bowl use an electric mixer to cream together the coconut oil or butter with the brown sugar.
-Add the peanut butter, vanilla extract, and egg and mix until smooth.
+In a large mixing bowl use an electric mixer to mix together the coconut oil or butter with the peanut butter.
+Add the brown sugar, vanilla extract, and egg and mix until smooth.

-Add the baking powder and chickpea flour to the cream butters and sugar.
+Add the baking powder and chickpea flour to the creamed butters and sugar.
 Mix until smooth and no lumps remain.

 After the dough has chilled scoop out tablespoon sized balls of cookie and roll into little balls.
 Place the cookie dough balls 2 inches apart and bake for 10 minutes.
 Remove the cookies from the oven and while still warm gently press a chocolate kiss into the centre of the dough.